malept/gmusicprocurator/INSTALL.rst

 Frontend-specific
 ~~~~~~~~~~~~~~~~~

-If you want to run the frontend as well, run the following before you start the
+If you want to run the frontend as well, run the following before starting
-server:
+the server:

 .. code-block:: shell-session

+   (venv)user@host:gmusicprocurator$ npm install
-   (venv)user@host:gmusicprocurator$ bower install -p
+   (venv)user@host:gmusicprocurator$ node_modules/.bin/bower install -p